-When energy taken exceeds the scheduled energy, the charge is the greater of (i) 125 percent of either BPA's highest incremental cost that occurs during that day for service under ACS II.D, or the highest LAP during the period of penalty for service under ACS IV.B.1, or (ii) 100 mills per kilowatthour.
+When energy taken exceeds the scheduled energy, the charge is the greater of a) 125 percent of either BPA's highest incremental cost that occurs during that day for service under ACS II.D, or the highest LAP during the period of penalty for service under ACS IV.A.1, or b) 100 mills per kilowatthour; less any charges assessed pursuant to ACS II.D or IV.A.1.

-If the energy index is negative in any hour(s) in which there is a negative deviation (energy taken is less than the scheduled energy) that BPA determines to be a Persistent Deviation, the charge is the energy index for that hour.
+If the energy index is negative in any hour(s) in which there is a negative deviation (energy taken is less than the scheduled energy) that BPA determines to be a Persistent Deviation, the penalty will not be applied for any periods of negative index.